-Clients from a variety of backgrounds and with a number of different emotional and behavioral challenges seek services at CET.
-Clients are 48% male and 52% female reported sex at birth and range from 3 to 18 years old.
-They are 74% White, 11% Black, 9% Multiracial, and 6% Asian.
-8% of clients identify as Hispanic and 92% identify as non-Hispanic.
+With clinic locations in Roxbury and Waltham, clients from a variety of backgrounds and with a number of different emotional and behavioral challenges seek services at CET.
+Clients are 51% male and 49% female reported sex at birth and range from 3 to 22 years old.
+49% of clients report their gender identity as male, 47% as female, 3% as genderqueer, .5% as transgender male, and .5% as transgender female.
+Clients are 74% White, 9% Multiracial, 7% Asian, 5% Black, 2% Middle Eastern, .5% Hawaiian or Other Pacific Islander, .4% Asian Indian, .1% Native American, and 2% reported an unspecified racial background.
+7% of clients identify as Hispanic, 88% identify as non-Hispanic, and 5% reported an unspecified ethnicity.
 30% of clients travel less than five miles for services, but up to 30% travel from 15 miles or more to The Baker Center for their services.
-Approximately 67% of patients have two or more diagnoses.
-Of the patients seen at CET, roughly 50% of clients have an anxiety disorder, 40% have a disruptive behavior disorder, 30% have a depressive disorder, and 25% have an attentional disorder.
-A number of other problem areas are represented including posttraumatic stress disorder, phobias, trichotillomania, and encopresis/enuresis.
+Approximately 53% of patients have more than one diagnosis.
+Of the patients seen at CET, roughly 46% of clients have an anxiety disorder, 27% have a disruptive behavior disorder, 17% have an attentional disorder, 5% have a depressive disorder, and 3% have posttraumatic stress or an adjustment disorder.
+A number of other problem areas are represented including autism spectrum disorder, phobias, trichotillomania, and encopresis/enuresis.
 Many of the clients at CET receive special education services through their local school district and many have had a prior psychiatric hospitalization.